 A file plan approach has advantages and disadvantages.
 It’s more difficult on the front end when you’re filing.
 You do have to expand and collapse folders and find where you need to put something.
 So, it can be more cumbersome on the front end.

 But, it’s much easier on the back end when you are retrieving and managing your emails later on.
 For example, this manager was able to delete all the emails that expired at the end of the year all together without having to use search terms and go through big buckets.

 So, a big bucket approach and a file plan approach – those are two ways of organizing your email.

 Here is another person who has gone through productivity coaching with me and worked on her email:

 I wanted to thank you for sitting with me and to let you know that the next day I took the plunge and deleted over 3K emails, I now have less than 2K in my inbox and they are all related to the last 5 months.
 I am working on them also.

 This testimonial should give you something to keep in mind, even if you’re not going to organize your emails at all…

 Be willing to delete emails you don’t need.

 The best thing that you can do is to stop that sharp growth curve on your email.
 If you do nothing else with organizing your emails, make sure that you’re deleting things that you know you no longer need.
 Just swipe left and delete or right-click and delete on your computer.
 Delete emails that you no longer need, because there’s no need to organize emails if they shouldn’t even be there in the first place.

-This is Dr. Melissa Gratias, productivity psychologist.
+This is Dr. Melissa Gratias, productivity specialist.
 If you like my videos, you will love coaching.
 Give me a call or shoot me an email.
 Let’s schedule a no-cost-to-you phone call where we can ask each other some questions to determine if productivity coaching is the right thing for you.